El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 It’s a little of an adventure to get here by bus, just because there are no direct buses from the main cities to El Cuyo.

-You will need to get to Tizimin and from there get a bus (NORESTE is the name of the bus company) or a shared taxi or minivan, which is faster but less reliable
+You will need to get to Tizimin and, from there, get a bus (NORESTE is the name of the bus company) or a shared taxi or minivan, which is faster but less reliable.

 Here is the NORESTE schedule from Tizimin to El Cuyo.
 Please make sure to check with the company in case of schedule changes.